-4.3 Incidental Capture of Protected Species (seabirds, mammals, and protected fish)
+4.3 Incidental Capture of Protected Species (mammals, seabirds, and protected fish)

-For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured or dead) of fishing vessels but do not include any cryptic mortality (e.g., seabirds struck by a warp but not brought onboard the vessel, Middleton & Abraham 2007).
+For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured, or dead) of fishing vessels but do not include any cryptic mortality (e.g., seabirds struck by a warp but not brought onboard the vessel, Middleton & Abraham 2007).

-4.3.1 New Zealand sea lion interactions
+4.3.1 New Zealand sea lion captures

-The New Zealand sea lion (rāpoka) Phocarctos hookeri, is the rarest sea lion in the world.
+The New Zealand sea lion (rāpoka) Phocarctos hookeri, is the one of the rarest sea lions in the world.
 The estimated total population of around 11 800 sea lions in 2015 is classified by the Department of Conservation as 'Nationally Vulnerable' under the New Zealand Threat Classification System (Baker et al 2019).
-Pup production at the main Auckland Island rookeries showed a steady decline between 1998 and 2009 and has subsequently stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review, MPI 2017).
+Pup production at the main Auckland Islands group rookeries showed a steady decline between 1998 and 2009 and has subsequently stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review 2021, Fisheries New Zealand 2021).

-Sea lions forage to depths of up to 600 m and overlap with trawling at up to 500 m depth for arrow squid.
-Sea lions interact with some trawl fisheries which can result in incidental capture and subsequent drowning (Smith & Baird 2005, 2007a & b, Thompson & Abraham 2010a, Thompson & Abraham 2012, Abraham & Thompson 2011, Abraham et al 2016).
+Sea lions forage to depths of 600 m and overlap with arrow squid trawling in depths to 500 m.
+Sea lions interact with some trawl fisheries which can result in incidental capture and subsequent drowning (Smith & Baird 2005a & b, 2007a & b, Thompson & Abraham 2010a, Abraham & Thompson 2011, Abraham et al 2016, Large et al 2019).
 Since 1988, incidental captures of sea lions have been monitored by government observers on-board an increasing proportion of the fishing fleet.
 Since the 2012-13 fishing year, more than 80% of fishing trawls in the SQU 6T fishery have been observed each year.